matmulai/foliolab/README.md

 ![FolioLab](images/FolioLab.png)

-FolioLab is an app that allows you to create a portfolio for your projects.
+FolioLab is an app that allows you to create a portfolio from your git repositories.

 Create your portfolio using this link: https://foliolab.vercel.app/